pdavis86/FullPotential/README.md

 ## Key Features
 - There is no player level.
 Each weapon type and spell type has its own level.
 - Components for crafting items or spells have randomly generated stats.
-This means you can craft any level item/spell but can only use it once you reach the required level.
+This means you can craft any level item/spell but can only use it once you reach the required skill level.

 ## Credit